ATM2100/GuidedWalkThroughOfLinux/Guide.md

 The `-v` flag will show the kernel version.
 Since all Linux based systems are forked from the Linux Kernel, this will usually be a good way to figure out what specific distribution you are working on.
 There are other ways that will be covered later that are better, but this is a fairly easy one to keep track of.

 When the `-p` flag is used, uname will show the architecture of the processor.
-You likely wont need this often since you probably know the architecture for the computer most of the time, but it is worth knowing that it is in uname.

-### find

-### whoami
-When you run `whoami`, it does exactly what it says.
-It tells what user you are logged into.
-In this case if you run it right now, you will see that you are logged into `user`.

-### Permissions

-#### sudo
+You likely wontpasswd command in linux

 #### Switch User